naga-1/PacMan/README.md

-# Projet PacMan
+# PacMan project

-L'archive contient :
+You will find :
- - Pacman.jar qui est l'exécutable de notre programme
+ - Pacman.jar which is the executable of our programm
- - Un dossier contenant toute la javadoc
+ - a folder "javadoc" with all the javadoc
- - Un dossier src comprenant toutes les classes et interfaces de notre programme répertoriés selon trois packages (View, Logic et Data)
+ - a folder "src" with classes and interfaces of our program listed in three packages (View, Logic et Data)

-Pour lancer le programme, soit vous pouvez le lancer directement avec Pacman.jar, soit vous pouvez le lancer via la commande "bash build.sh" en vous trouvant à la racine du fichier.
+To run the program you can either launch it by clicking on "Pacman.jar" or you can launch it with the command "bash build.sh" (you have to be at the root of the main folder).